twpayne/go-vfs/README.md

- * `afero` has several critical bugs in its in-memory mock filesystem implementation `MemMapFs`, to the point that it is unusable for non-trivial test cases.  `vfs` does not attempt to implent an in-memory mock filesystem, and instead only provides a thin layer around the standard libary's `os` and `ioutil` packages, and as such should have fewer bugs.
+ * `afero` has several critical bugs in its in-memory mock filesystem implementation `MemMapFs`, to the point that it is unusable for non-trivial test cases.  `vfs` does not attempt to implement an in-memory mock filesystem, and instead only provides a thin layer around the standard library's `os` and `ioutil` packages, and as such should have fewer bugs.

  * `afero` does not support creating or reading symbolic links, and its